-The School of Chemistry houses a SPECS NAP-XPS system.
-This is a cutting-edge technique which allows for XPS characterisation under realistic conditions.
-The NAP-XPS is one of only 3 in the UK and ~ 20 worldwide.
+The School of Chemistry houses a leading SPECS NAP-XPS system - one of only three in the UK and fewer than 20 worldwide.

-XPS has been employed for many years to study surfaces and is routinely used in fields such as catalysis, corrosion and electrochemistry where the chemical nature of the surface is critical.
+XPS has been employed for many years to study surfaces and is routinely used in fields such as catalysis, corrosion and electrochemistry, where the chemical nature of the surface is critical.
 However, it has a major drawback - it is a post mortem technique.
-As the sample must be in high vacuum during the measurement, one can only observe the state of the sample before and after a chemical reaction has occurred, it's not possible to look at the surface during a chemical reaction, which is the most interesting bit!
+As the sample must be in high vacuum during the measurement, one can only observe the state of the sample before and after a chemical reaction has occurred; it's not possible to look at the surface during a chemical reaction, which is the most interesting part.

 In the NAP cell

 - Analysis of samples in the presence of a gas (or mixture of gases) up to a total pressure of 25mbar.
 Currently available gases: CO2, H2O, O2, H2, CO, NH3.
 Other gases may be possible by request.

 - Heating/cooling of samples from ~ 0ºC to 700ºC during analysis.